api3dao/old-api3-docs/docs/airnode/v0.7/grp-providers/guides/build-an-airnode/http-gateways.md

 The response format is a simple JSON object with the following fields:

-- `data.timestamp` - The timestamp applied to the response.
+- `timestamp` - The UNIX timestamp applied to the response.
-- `data.value` - The encoded bytes value that is sent as payload in the response.
+- `value` - The encoded bytes value that is sent as payload in the response.
   Suitable for use on-chain.
 - `signature` - The response has been signed by Airnode.

 :::